Health and Synagogue Updates

 Fall classes are virtual, and most classes start October 13.
 Offerings include different levels of Hebrew and Yiddish, text study, and Judaism and Black Lives Matter.
 More information here and full class list here.

 Please contact Melani Baker with any adult education questions.

 Many Jewish teachings and events available online during this time.
 Click here for upcoming and ongoing events.

 The King County Council has compiled a list of resources available for people experiencing financial difficulty because of the coronavirus: FinancialHelpCovid19-3.16.20

 Jewish Family Service offers many services to improve mental health for our entire community.
 Visit their website or call (206)-861-3152.
 They currently have availability in all of the following services:

 - individual counseling for individuals 7 years and up,

 - support groups,

-Some of our CBS members who are mental health professionals are offering their services for free during this time to those who don’t have access through health insurance.
-Are you facing challenges with children, relationships, or isolation?
-Do you want to talk, or are you interested in tools to help?
+Some of our CBS members who are mental health professionals are also offering their services for free during this time to those who don’t have access through health insurance.
 Contact Melani Baker with any questions or to get matched with a mental health professional for free.